SIS-data-analysis/10-markdown-slides/README.md

 - *Make sure you have access to your Presentation 1 materials.* We'll work on rebuilding those presentations in markdown.

 ## Examples for our consideration
-- `downcuteEX.html` shows the `downcute` document and serves as a nice bridge from last week to this week
+- `downcuteEX.html` shows the `downcute` document
+- `intro markdown slides.Rmd` is a guide to markdown presentations written as a `downcute` document.
+It serves as a nice bridge from last week to this week.
+The [webpage it produces](https://sis-data-analysis.github.io/10-markdown-slides/) is hosted through our github.
 - `xaringanINFO.html` shows the `xaringan` format
 - See [my book presentation repository](https://github.com/austin-hart-pols/qualitycontrol) for a customized `xaringan` example.